Peggo

 Then ensure that your orchestrator inj address has INJ balance in it, so peggo orchestrator can send messages to Injective.

-To obtain your orchestrators's inj address, run
+To obtain your orchestrator's inj address, run

 injectived keys list $ORCHESTRATOR_KEY_NAME